TLDR:

 The majority of pregnancies are considered to be low risk.
 But you may be wondering just what it means to have a low risk pregnancy, or how to reduce your risk of developing complications.

-Essentially, being low risk means there are no maternal or fetal complications, but no pregnancy is totally free of the possibility of developing risk.
+Essentially, being low risk means there are no maternal or fetal complications, but no pregnancy is totally free of the possibility of developing complications.
 Having a low risk pregnancy can also indicate that there are no pre-existing conditions for the pregnant person that place them at higher risk of developing certain complications.
 In other words, things are expected to progress predictably to a healthy conclusion for mother and baby.

 Prenatal care is an important part of keeping your pregnancy healthy.
 While pregnancy itself is not a medical condition, consistent prenatal care will help keep you healthy and educated about your body and your baby.

 Whether this is your first pregnancy or your fourth, you want a compassionate doctor you can trust.
-If you live in the Coral Springs Florida area, schedule an appointment at Dr. Lona Sasser Obstetrics & Gynecology.
+If you live in the Coral Springs, Florida area, schedule an appointment at Dr. Lona Sasser Obstetrics & Gynecology.

 We are here to support you, from conception to birth and beyond.
 Call us today at 954)340-1050 or book online.